-He arranged the daughter and the father to return their home, then walked into the butcher store and offered a hard lesson to the extortionist.
-Unfortunately, the lesson was a bit too hard and the businessman died under armed police officer’s ironing fist.
+He arranged for the daughter and the father to return home, then walked into the butcher store and offered a hard lesson to the extortionist.
+Unfortunately, the lesson was a bit too hard and the businessman died under an armed police officer’s ironing fist.

-Lu Zhishen was wanted by the local law enforcement body and had no choice but fled onto Mt Wutai in Shanxi seeking refuge in a Buddhist temple.
+Lu Zhishen was wanted by the local law enforcement body and had no choice but to flee onto Mt Wutai in Shanxi seeking refuge in a Buddhist temple.

 Lu Zhishen Uprooted an Ageing Willow Tree

-Although the abbot didn’t know he was a fugitive, but found he was unruly and bully, so sent him to a big temple in capital city Dongjing in Henan to try his luck.
+Although the abbot didn’t know he was a fugitive but found he was unruly and bully, so sent him to a big temple in the capital city Dongjing in Henan to try his luck.

-Chinese-school Buddhists traditionally do not rely on donation to survive but grow their own food and in most cases build their own temples.
-Going out to collect donations were normally for a major monastery construction project or big temple fair in the public interest, such as praying for the peace of the nation or for the souls of the war dead.
+Chinese-school Buddhists traditionally do not rely on donations to survive but grow their own food and in most cases build their own temples.
+Going out to collect donations was normally for a major monastery construction project or big temple fair in the public interest, such as praying for the peace of the nation or for the souls of the war dead.

-The street hooligans were among the most passionate believers of jungle laws, and immediately became friends with the garden keeper after received a hard lesson.
+The street hooligans were among the most passionate believers of jungle laws, and immediately became friends with the garden keeper after receiving a hard lesson.

-Next day, they brought drink and food to the garden to share with their new friend under an ageing willow tree by a stream.
+The next day, they brought drink and food to the garden to share with their new friend under an aging willow tree by a stream.
 When the group happily enjoyed their time, a crow landed in its nest on the tree and kept cawing.

-To Chinese, crow’s caw foretells misfortune even death, so some hooligans planned to get a tall ladder to demolish the nest on the top of the tree.
+To the Chinese, the crow’s caw foretells misfortune even death, so some hooligans planned to get a tall ladder to demolish the nest on the top of the tree.

-“Why bother.
+“Why bother?
 Watch me!”
 Lu Zhishen walked towards the tree.
 He held the middle section of the tree trunk with his left arm and the bottom part with his right arm, then strengthened his back.
-The entire tree was uprooted and fell on the ground.
+The entire tree was uprooted and fell to the ground.